OctopusDeploy/Architecture/OctopusServer/Persistence.md

 If you really need control over a transactional boundary, please take a constructor dependency on an `IUnitOfWorkExecutor` and use that.

+## Is the unit of work atomic?

+Principle: "Code to the abstraction, and work hard to make the abstraction hold true."

+Without descending into distributed transaction silliness, the unit of work cannot be completely atomic.
+That said, we do our best to make it as robust as possible, and as easy as possible to recover from failure.
+To that end, we commit all the Git transactions first as they're the easiest to revert via `git revert`, and then commit the database transaction if and only if all the Git transactions have completed successfully.

+As far as day-to-day usage of the unit of work is concerned, it's safe to expect it to behave atomically except in extenuating circumstances.

 # History

 We have had numerous iterations of persistence, and you will still find older usages throughout the codebase.